 What order should I read the Game of Thrones books in?

-Start with the five main novels in publication order: A Game of Thrones, A Clash of Kings, A Storm of Swords, A Feast for Crows, then A Dance with Dragons.
-That path is the cleanest first read because the series was written to build reveals and twists in that order.
+Read the five published main novels in publication order: A Game of Thrones, A Clash of Kings, A Storm of Swords, A Feast for Crows, and A Dance with Dragons.
+Then read A Knight of the Seven Kingdoms for the Dunk and Egg prequels and Fire & Blood for Targaryen history.

 How many Game of Thrones books are there?